• Skip to primary navigation

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.

-Feta cheese – I use a block of Greek Feta, made from sheep and goat cheese.
+Feta cheese – I use a block of Greek Feta, made from sheep and goat milk.
 Use one which you enjoy eating.

 Rosemary – a stalk of fresh rosemary or another herb of your choice.